ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/README.md

 The idea for this folder is collect dev-friendly documentation for the moment.

-The slack chat is for discussions, the [design repo](https://github.com/ramp4-pcar4/r4design/issues) is for design decisions.
+The slack chat is for discussions, the [github discussions](https://github.com/ramp4-pcar4/ramp4-pcar4/discussions) is for design decisions.
 This folder would contain things that answer these types of questions:

 - How do I use X?
 - What can X do?